 In November 2020, the General Office of the State Council of the PRC issued a circular proposing to accelerate the strategic development of Urban Air Mobility (UAM) in China.
 The circular urges the National Development and Reform Commission, the Ministry of Transport of PRC and the Civil Aviation Administration of China to bring the development of UAM into China's National Strategies and to formulate relevant policies and standards to promote the healthy development of the industry.
-Such policies and standards, once made, are expected to lay a solid regulatory foundation for the development of the World's major UAM markets.
+Such policies and standards, once made, are expected to lay a solid regulatory foundation for the development of the UAM industry in China as one of the world's major UAM markets.